The Rules of the Palace Shield Cricket Competition

 60 minutes = 16 overs

-24. Penalty Runs.
-The M.C.C.
-Laws of Cricket (2000 Code) - see Rule 31, provide for the award of 5 penalty runs to the batting or fielding side for various transgressions under Laws 18 and 42.
-These will not be awarded in matches in the Competition but umpires should record and report to the Umpires’ Secretary any situations arising where they would have been awarded.
+- Penalty Runs.
+The Provisions of the the revised M.C.C.
+Laws of Cricket (2017 Code) provide for the award of penalty runs to the batting or fielding side for various transgressions.
+These will now be observed in full unless otherwise stated in these rules.

-26. Late Arrivals.
-If a player arrives late, but before the completion of the first innings, provided his arrival on the ground has been reported to the Umpires and the opposing Captain, he shall be allowed to participate fully in the remainder of the game.
+- Late Arrivals.
+If a player arrives late, but before the completion of the first innings, provided his arrival on the ground has been reported to the Umpires and the opposing Captain, he shall be allowed to participate in the remainder of the game, as laid down in Law 24 of the 2017 Code.

-27. Artificial Pitches.
-These may not be used in the Premier Division, Divisions 1-2, the Meyler Cup or the Loxham Cup.
+- Artificial Pitches.
+These may not be used in the Premier Division, Divisions 1 and 2, the Meyler Cup or the Loxham Cup.
 However, they may be used in Divisions 3 and below, the Sunday League, the Crabtree Cup and the 20-20 Competition.

-28. Sight Screens & Covers.
+- Sight Screens & Covers.
 All grounds shall have adequate sight screens and no match in the competition may take place without them.
 Clubs playing in Division 3 and above must have adequate covering for the pitch and will be subject to reports by the umpires on its effectiveness and deployment, both prior to and during the match.
-In Premier and Div 1 clubs must also have adequate covering for the bowlers run ups.
+In the Premier and Division 1 clubs must also have adequate covering for the bowlers run ups.

-29. Match-balls.
+- Match-balls.
 In all matches, each team shall provide its own ball.
 The ball used shall be the standard ball marked 'P.S.' and shall be approved by the Umpires, together with suitable replacements, before the commencement of the relevant innings.
 “League Special” balls may only be used in Division 4 and below and the Sunday League.
+In the Premier and Division 1 each team should begin the innings with a new ball.

 30. Entering Results.
 The Home Club in all Divisions must post the result of its match and notable performances on the Competition website, using the prescribed procedure detailed at Appendix D. Failure to complete any of the match information required will result in a fine for either home or away club as detailed in Appendix D.